Kansas Power of Attorney is the legal authority a principal confers to an agent to make decisions on their behalf.

 Types of Kansas POA

 There are different scenarios in that a principal will need the help of an agent in making decisions on their behalf.
-This section will examine the situations that will require power of attorney alongside the statutes that govern their application as:
+This section will examine the situations that will require POA alongside the statutes that govern their application as:

 Download: Microsoft Word (.docx)